googleprojectzero/functionsimsearch/README.md

 #### graphhashes

 ```
-./graphhashes elf /bin/tar /tmp/graphs
+./graphhashes -format=ELF -input=/bin/tar
-./graphhashes pe ~/sources/mpengine/engine/mpengine.dll /tmp/graphs
+./graphhashes -format=PE -input=~/sources/mpengine/engine/mpengine.dll
 ```

-disassemble the specified file and write a hash of the cfg structure of each disassembled function to stdout. these hashes encode **only** the graph structure and completely ignore any mnemonics; as such they are not very useful on small graphs.
+Disassemble the specified file and write a hash of the cfg structure of each disassembled function to stdout.
+These hashes encode **only** the graph structure and completely ignore any mnemonics; as such they are not very useful on small graphs.

 #### growfunctionindex

 ```
-./growfunctionindex ./function_search.index 512
+./growfunctionindex -index=./function_search.index -size_to_grow=512
 ```

 Expand the search index file by 512 megabytes.
 Index files unfortunately cannot